Holly Sonders Sucks Lollipop While Showcasing Killer Figure In Racy Lingerie

 According to the geotag, Holly was in Las Vegas, Nevada, for the photo shoot.
 She stood outside near a swimming pool.
 Large cacti lined one side of the pool and a lounge chair was behind her on the other side.

-In the caption, Holly made a remark about the flavor of the sucker.
-She also tagged the photographer.

-Her fans seemed to enjoy the sultry picture, and several took to the comments section to tell her so.

-“Cherry?
-Damn you Holly every time I think you can’t get any better… boom mind blown, so gorgeous, happy hump day sweetie,” one admirer wrote adding several emoji the included flames and heart-eye smiley faces.
+"Cherry?
+Damn you Holly every time I think you can't get any better... boom mind blown, so gorgeous, happy hump day sweetie," one admirer wrote, adding several emoji that included flames and heart-eyes.

 "Stunning Holly.
 Great pic," a second Instagram user commented.

-“You’re my fave,” a third fan replied with several pink heart emoji.
+"You're my fave," a third fan replied, with several pink heart emoji.

-Just yesterday, Holly gave her fans a look at her pert posterior when she shared a snap that saw her wearing a set of strappy red lingerie while she climbed an iron arch in a pair of high heels.
-The snap caught her from behind while she hung from the structure and showing her toned pins and trim waistline.
+Just yesterday, Holly gave her fans a look at her pert posterior, sharing a snap where she wore a set of strappy red lingerie while she climbed an iron arch in a pair of high heels.
+She was captured from behind while she hung from the structure and showed her toned pins and trim waistline.